sgarcez/django-twitter-flux/README.md

 Django Twitter Flux
 =============

 A small Django app to persist a pool of the last X number of tweets from a set of twitter accounts.
-These accounts can be mapped to configurable `feeds` which are basically aggregators so you can have a timelines with multiple users and manage associations via the Admin.
+These accounts can be mapped to configurable `feeds` which are basically aggregators so you can have timelines with multiple users and manage associations via the Admin.

 * Setup: